$H\to \gamma\gamma$ to all orders in $\alpha_s$ in the large-$\beta_0$ limit of QCD: Results

 Let us now discuss the series in the large-$\beta_0$ limit, after naive non-abelianization, with the replacement $\beta_{0f}\to \beta_0$.
 This transformation preserves the leading $n_f$ coefficients $A_{t,{n_f^{n-1}}}^{(n)}$ and generates approximate results for all sub-leading powers of $n_f$.
 The perturbative series thus obtained is, at best, a good qualitative approximation to the full QCD results.
 With this caveat in mind, we show in Fig.~\ref{fig:pt-series} the perturbative series for four different choices of the renormalization scale $\mu$, order by order in perturbation theory.
 The horizontal line is the Borel sum of the series, given by the integral of Eq.~(\ref{eq:BorelInt}).\footnote{The series, strictly speaking, is not Borel summable due to the IR renormalons, which obstruct the integration.
 A prescription to circumvent them must be chosen, which generates an imaginary ambiguity which scales as $e^{-p/\alpha_s}$ (where $p>0$), related to the size of non-perturbative corrections.
 However, these contributions, at the Higgs mass scale, are very small, which leads to only a tiny ambiguity which is not visible in our plots and can be ignored here.} In Fig.~\ref{fig:scale} we display the scale dependence of the result, order by order, varying the renormalization scale $\mu$ in the logarithms $\ell_\mu$ (see Eqs.~(\ref{eq:At2nf})-(\ref{eq:At6nf})) and in $\alpha_s^{(n_f=5)}(\mu)$.
 The running of $\alpha_s^{(n_f=5)}(\mu)$ is performed at one loop, for consistency with the large-$\beta_0$ limit, using as input $\alpha_s^{(n_f=5)}(m_Z)=0.1179$ while for the top mass the value of $\overline m_t(\overline m_{\rm t})=163.643$~GeV~\cite{Beneke:2021lkq} is kept fixed, since the $\overline{\rm MS}$ quark-mass running is of order $1/\beta_0$ itself, which would then generate $1/\beta_0^2$ terms not included in the perturbative coefficients~\cite{Grozin:2003gf,Boito:2021wbj}.
 The stabilization with respect to scale variations is clearly observed when the order is increased, starting from N$^4$LO, or $\mathcal{O}(\alpha_s^4)$, with the N$^5$LO result being extremely stable and in excellent agreement with the Borel sum.

 Before comparing with the QCD calculation, an observation regarding the singlet diagrams is in order.
-In Ref.~\cite{Sturm:2014nva}, it is shown that with the scale choice $\mu=\overline m_t(\overline m_t)$ (which resums the logarithms $\ell_\mu$) at the 3-loop level the singlet diagrams are approximately of the same magnitude as the non-singlet diagrams, while at a lower scale, $\mu=m_H$ the singlet contribution is significantly enhanced and is approximately three times larger than the non-singlet contribution.
+In Ref.~\cite{Sturm:2014nva}, it is shown that with the scale choice $\mu=\overline m_t(\overline m_t)$ (which resums the logarithms $\ell_\mu$) at the 3-loop level the singlet diagrams are approximately of the same magnitude as the non-singlet diagrams, while at a lower scale, $\mu=m_H$, the singlet contribution is significantly enhanced and is approximately three times larger than the non-singlet contribution.
 It is argued that one might expect the same to happen at 4- and 5-loop orders.
+We have checked that this is generally the case at the 4-loop level for the singlet diagrams where both photons couple to massless quarks, using the result from Ref.
+[17].
+However, here the singlet contribution is suppressed at $\mu=\overline{m}_t(\overline{m}_t)$, before dominating around $\mu\approx 270$~GeV (due to the non-singlet contribution becoming zero) and becoming relatively smaller again at even higher scales.
 Thus, if the large-$\beta_0$ limit represents well quantitatively the non-singlet diagrams in full QCD, at higher values of $\mu$, the difference between the result in QCD and in large-$\beta_0$ should decrease.
 Below, the results we discuss are for $\mu=\overline{m}_t(\overline{m}_t)$, which reduces the singlet contributions.

 After naive nonabelianization, our result for $A_{t,\text{large-}\beta_0}$ at the scale $\mu=\overline m_t(\overline m_t)$ reads ($a_s\equiv \alpha_s(\overline m_t(\overline m_t))/\pi$)